UGent-Woodlab/XCT-toolchain-compiled/README.md

 [^UG-WL]: UGent‐Woodlab, Ghent
 [^TERRA]: Forest Is Life, TERRA Teaching and Research Centre, Gembloux

 This is the repository for the in-house developed XCT Toolchain software suite (compiled versions), based on MATLAB.
 It consists of three executable programs: CoreProcessor, which extracts individual cores from scans and converts them to absolute density values; RingIndicator, designed for semi-automatic ring indication and density profile calculation; and CoreComparison, which facilitates cross-dating.
 The packages are compiled for Microsoft Windows, and require the free installation of [MATLAB Runtime](https://mathworks.com/products/compiler/matlab-runtime.html) (currently version 2024b).
 The output of indications and density profile calculations are in txt format and can be loaded and manipulated in R using the [XCT.Read](https://github.com/UGent-Woodlab/XCT.read-R-function/) function.
-More info and comprehensive written and video manuals are available for free at [our site](https://dendrochronomics.ugent.be) and in [this paper](https://doi.org/10.1016/j.dendro.2025.126343).
+More info, [a comprehensive written manual](https://dendrochronomics.ugent.be/downloads/XCT%20Toolchain%20written%20manual.pdf), and [video manuals](https://dendrochronomics.ugent.be/#manual) are available for free at [our site](https://dendrochronomics.ugent.be) and in [this paper](https://doi.org/10.1016/j.dendro.2025.126343).

 #####  Table of Contents